 - 2.4.4.1 A significant portion of future growth will be directed to areas within the Built Boundary of the City, through infill or appropriate intensification, in locations where infrastructure capacity exists or can be readily improved, and where additional development can be compatibly integrated with existing built form and land use patterns.
 Higher levels of intensification will be directed to Intensification Corridors and Major Transit Station Areas, as illustrated on Schedule A-1. - 2.4.4.2 Each year, between 2015 and 2031, a minimum of 40 per cent of housing units approved in Peterborough will be targeted for sites within the Built Boundary shown on Schedule A-1.
-Intensification will be particularly encouraged to locate within the portion of the City's Central Area defined as the Urban Growth Centre, and along identified Intensification Corridors and Major Transit Station Areas, as illustrated on Schedule A-1, and in planned Intensification Areas determined by the City and identified in this Plan. - 2.4.4.3 Annual reports of residential development will be used to monitor and enforce the minimum intensification targets. - 2.4.4.4 For Intensification Corridors illustrated on Schedule A-1, Secondary plans will be developed that will address: - i. an appropriate range and mixture of land uses; - ii. achievement of transit supportive densities; - iii. accessible and affordable housing and mixed-use developments; - iv. social and municipal infrastructure, and treatment of public lands; - v. land use transition and urban design policies to protect the stability or amenity of neighbouring areas of lower residential density; - vi. land use and urban design policy to protect employment areas from land use conflict and adverse effects from encroachment by sensitive uses:

-vii. land use policies to protect areas of cultural heritage or areas of natural heritage sensitivity.
+Intensification will be particularly encouraged to locate within the portion of the City's Central Area defined as the Urban Growth Centre, along identified Intensification Corridors and Major Transit Station Areas as illustrated on Schedule A-1, and in planned Intensification Areas determined by the City and identified in Schedule A-1 by amendment to this Plan. - 2.4.4.3 For Intensification Corridors and Intensification Areas, illustrated on Schedule A-1, Secondary plans will be developed that will address: - i. an appropriate range and mixture of land uses; - ii. achievement of transit supportive densities; - iii. accessible and affordable housing and mixed-use developments; - iv. social and municipal infrastructure, and treatment of public lands; - v. land use transition and urban design policies to protect the stability or amenity of neighbouring areas of lower residential density; - vi. land use and urban design policy to protect employment areas from land use conflict and adverse effects from encroachment by sensitive uses: - vii. land use policies to protect areas of cultural heritage or areas of natural heritage sensitivity.